Reduce food waste

 Fresh is Good

-When buying fruits and veggies you want the freshest options.
+Fruits and veggies are the most commonly wasted foods, so when buying fruits and veggies you want the freshest options.
 Take some time to learn how to identify ripe fruit and vegetables.
 Additionally, in season fruits are going to be more cost friendly.
 There’s a reason strawberries are less expensive in the warm months!
 If you grocery shop once or twice a week it’s easy to make sure you can buy and eat your fruits and vegetables in a timely manner.

 Frozen is Good, Too!

 Now we’re not here to debate whether frozen foods are more plentiful in nutrients versus fresh.
 But if you grocery shop for a week or more at a time you may consider incorporating frozen fruits and veggies.
 Purchase your fresh fruits, veggies, and meats, and eat those first!
 When your fresh items are gone break out your frozen food.
-Frozen fruits, veggies, and meat can help limit the amount of trips you make to the store.
+Frozen fruits, veggies, and meat can help limit the number of trips you make to the store.
 The added benefit is that you can only take out of the freezer the specific amount you need.

 Store It Right

 Properly storing fruits and vegetables is important.
 Things like root vegetables (onions, potatoes) should be stored in a cool, dry, breathable place like a basket in the pantry.
 Other items like apples, tomatoes, avocados, and uncut tropical fruits can be stored out on the counter.
-Other items like cruciferous veggies, cut carrots, and berries can go in the refrigerator.
+Grocery items like cruciferous veggies, cut carrots, and berries can go in the refrigerator.

 Made too Much?

 Going beyond vegetable storage, what do you do with all of your cooked and prepped food?
 What happens if you prep 5 meals but only eat 3 and you have leftovers from eating out you want to snack on?
 Cue the freezer!
 In order to reduce food waste of pre-cooked meals, you can freeze *most* items that you prep.
 You can take each individual meal and throw it in a baggie, write the date on it, and save it for the next week.
 Just be sure to take your food out of the freezer the day before you need it.
 You can also freeze some meals in the containers they are already in if you’ve divided out your food already.
 Just be sure to be mindful of the date.
-These meals should be eaten sooner than later so they don’t accrue the dreaded freezer burn.
+To reduce food waste these meals should be eaten sooner than later so they don’t accrue the dreaded freezer burn.

 Milman, O. (2018, April 18).
 Americans waste 150,000 tons of food each day – equal to a pound per person.
 Retrieved from https://www.theguardian.com/environment/2018/apr/18/americans-waste-food-fruit-vegetables-study